raindeer-rb/raindeer-dev/app/pages/docs/_features/_3-static.md

 ### URLs

 File paths will define the URL, for example; a path of `app/pages/docs/static.md` will result in the URL **"http://example.com/docs/static"**.
-- Folders prefixed with an underscore such as `app/pages/docs/_basics/static.md` can be used to group files internally but will be stripped from the URL
+- Prefix folders with an underscore to group files without affecting the URL:
+  `app/pages/docs/_basics/static.md` => `/docs/static`
-- File names prefixed with an underscore and number such as `_1-getting-started.md` can be used to order files but will also be stripped from the URL
+- Prefix file names with an underscore and number to order files without affecting the URL:
+  `app/pages/docs/_1-getting-started.md` => `/docs/getting-started`

 ### Assets

-Place public facing assets such as images and files in the `/public` directory.
+Put publicly accessible assets such as images and files in the `/public` directory.
 The URL for a file like `/public/logo.png` will be `/logo.png`.

 ## Markdown